mattssca/vcfMAN/README.md

 ![sv_size_dist](https://github.com/mattssca/vcfMAN/blob/main/example_figures/SV/example_SV_figure_sv_size_violin.png)

 #### SV Distribution per Chromosome (stacked)
+Stacked histogram depicting variant distributions in chromosome-dependent manner.
+Y-axis shows number of variants (n) and chromosomes are arranged on the x-axis.
+Note, certain chromosomes (e.g chr2, chr16 and chr19) typically shows higher fractions of SVs compared to other chromosomes.
+This is typically related to complex and difficult to map regions (segmental duplications, homypolymeres and long repetitive sequences) that are shown to be enriched for SVs (ref: Multiplatform paper HGSV Chaisson et al.)
 ![sv_chrdist](https://github.com/mattssca/vcfMAN/blob/main/example_figures/SV/example_SV_figure_sv_chrdist.png)

 #### Binned SV Sizes
+Histogram with set bin sizes showing size distributions of SVs.
+Bin sizes can easily be configured to match specific desires (lines 84 and 87 of [plot_structuralvariants.R](https://github.com/mattssca/vcfMAN/blob/main/scripts/plot_structuralvariants.R)).
+Y-axis depicts the actual number (n) of variants residing in each bin and bins are shown along the x-axis.
 ![sv_binned](https://github.com/mattssca/vcfMAN/blob/main/example_figures/SV/example_SV_figure_sv_binned.png)

 #### Circos Plot
+Ideogram with cytogentic bands visualized as a circos plot.
+Each variant sub type is shown as its own individual track (colors follow the same pattern as for violin and chromosome distribution plots).
+User can also supplly additional BED-tracks to visualize any genomic feature of interest (e.g specific genomic regions, medically relevant genes, etc).
+In order to use this feature, the user needs to specify additional BED-tracks on line 179 and 215 of [plot_structuralvariants.R](https://github.com/mattssca/vcfMAN/blob/main/scripts/plot_structuralvariants.R).
+For additional functions and features please see [Rciorcos documentation](https://cran.r-project.org/web/packages/RCircos/vignettes/Using_RCircos.pdf)
 ![sv_circos](https://github.com/mattssca/vcfMAN/blob/main/example_figures/SV/example_SV_figure_circos.png)

 #### Tables and Summaries